Our Services

 Helpful Resources

-Emerging research suggests red light therapy may support brain health by boosting neuronal energy, reducing neuroinflammation, enhancing cerebral blood flow, and aiding amyloid-beta clearance, with early studies showing promise in improving memory and mental clarity.
+Red light therapy (RLT) may support brain health by boosting neuronal energy production, reducing neuroinflammation, enhancing cerebral blood flow, and aiding amyloid-beta clearance.
+Early studies show promising results for memory, focus, and mental clarity in adults with cognitive concerns.

-There are several factors to consider, including safety, device quality, session duration and frequency, and the need to consult a healthcare provider; see below for practical tips, key research findings, and important limitations that could impact your next steps.
+Before starting RLT, key factors to consider include device safety and quality, optimal session duration and frequency, underlying health conditions, and guidance from a qualified healthcare provider.
+Practical tips, current research findings, and important limitations can all shape your next steps.

 As the global population ages, dementia and Alzheimer's disease place an ever-greater burden on individuals, families, and healthcare systems.
 While current treatments focus on symptom management, emerging research into red light therapy (RLT) offers a promising approach to support brain health and memory care.
 Below, we explore the science, potential benefits, and what you should know if you're curious about integrating RLT into your wellness routine.